Nooshant/Questions/IQ.md

 - what is race condition, why does it occur.
 How can you handle it.
 - How to find the issue that it is cause of race Condition
 - How to create thread dump and verify in log that it has because of race condition.
+- How to detect deadlock in java and how to prevent ?  https://dzone.com/articles/how-analyze-java-thread-dumps